tech-inducers/ether/README.md

 ## Features
-* Distributed in design - can generate, validate and run agents on remote/local/cloud environment
+* Distributed by design - can generate, validate and run agents on remote/local/cloud environment
 * Components:
            *Control Plane - execute and monitor agents *Design Plane  - generate agent ,agent with integration protocol support defined in the flow